omarbrrr/auth-passport-jwt/README.md

 - Node.js
 - Express.js
+- MongoDB
-- MongoDB & Mongoose
+- Mongoose
-- Passport.js
+- Passport.js (JWT Strategy)

+## Features

+- Submit validation in both the client and server
+- Keeps the user logged using localStorage
+- Prevents non-logged users to access the app without logging
+- Prevents logged users to access the auth forms or any 404 endpoint (redirects to "/")

+## Live URL

+- The frontend app is hosted in Netlify
+- The backend server is hosted in Heroku

+The app is currently [live here](https://auth-passport-jwt.netlify.app/)

 ## Setting up

-To set this project running locally, you can clone the repository.
-Open a terminal in both folders and install the dependencies for each package.json.
-After the installation, run the development script for each one simultaneously.
-Open [http://localhost:3000](http://localhost:3000) to view the application.
+To set this project running locally, first clone this repository.

+Now create a `.env` file in the `/server` directory with the following keys:
+- MONGO_URI: The MongoDB connection string URL, including the name of the database you want to use (ex: "mongodb://localhost/auth_app")
+- SECRET_OR_KEY: Another random and top secret value, used with Passport (ex: "secret_key")

+Open a terminal in `/server`, install its node dependencies with `npm i` and run the development server with `npm run dev`.

+Leave the server running and open a new terminal in `/client`.
+Install its node dependencies with `npm i` and run the development server with `npm start`.

+Open [http://localhost:3000](http://localhost:3000) in your browser to view the application.

-Don't forget to have a MongoDB server running, otherwise you'll get errors from the server.
+Remember to have a MongoDB server running, otherwise the server app will throw an error.